DontUseCheats/url-shortener/README.md

 Docker Hub, runs both containers, and serves the API publicly on port 5000.

 ### Phase 5 - CI/CD with GitHub Actions
-A GitHub Actions workflow automatically runs on every push — tests the code and if tests pass, deploys the latest version to AWS automatically.
+A GitHub Actions workflow automatically triggers on every push to main.
+Tests run first — if they pass, a new Docker image is built, pushed to ECR, and EC2 automatically pulls and restarts with the updated version.
+You still merge to main manually — CI/CD automates everything that happens after.

 ---